Adam Laxalt on The Border Crisis - April 8th, Hour 2

 Yeah.

-And I think one of the things, you know, Anthony and I were talking about this the other day, and and I really kind of feel like this is where we're at right now.
+And I think one of the things, you know, Anthony and I were talking about this the other day, and I really kind of feel like this is where we're at right now.

 As a nation here in America, we don't respect our elderly.

-We put them in nursing homes, we don't visit them during COVID.
+We don't visit them during COVID.

-We have them in um in foster homes and they're in and out of bad homes, and then the government decides that the focus is going to be on their sexuality at the age of five.
+And then the government decides that the focus is going to be on their sexuality at the age of five.

 Like as a nation, we really have a lot to do to work on to understand the priorities.

-And and what we're supposed to do is take care of our young and our elderly, learn from the elderly, protect the young.
+And what we're supposed to do is take care of our young and our elderly, learn from the elderly, protect the young.

-Protecting the young is not talking to them about sex at the age of five, six, seven.
+Protecting the young is not talking to them about sex at the age of five, six, schools and the role of government should be limited.

-Okay, I'll I'll go along with that.
+Okay, I'll go along with that.

 Because at the end of the day, if this is what somebody chooses to do as an adult, it is none of my business.

-It really and that's how I look at it.
+And that's how I look at it.

 They're an adult.

-But when you get into the issue of, you know, literally, it's on the table that if parents withhold, quote, gender affirming care, meaning, and we're very specific here, they're talking about gender reassignment surgery, and if it's withheld from a child by a parent, that it's on the table that if the parents withhold it, that they could be taken away from their parents.
+But when you get into the issue of, you know, literally it's on the table that if parents withhold, quote, gender-affirming care, meaning, and we're very specific here, they're talking about gender reassignment surgery.

 Yeah, if you want to self-advocate when you're in puberty and you're 16, fine.